- What We Do

 With SEO, it’s key to remember that it’s all based on the premise of Google understanding what you do, who your audience is, and trusting that your site is safe.
 If you tick these boxes, they will ensure your website is shown to relevant users searching on the Google network.
 Page loading speed falls into the category of Google ‘trusting your site’.
 Your website will then be given a rating based on your mobile first index – and if you have a low score, make sure to prioritise improving the mobile optimisation of your site!

 Once trust is established, Google will prioritise ensuring they understand who your audience is and show your website to the right audiences, which feeds into search terms and keywords appearing on your site.

 Core Web Vitals are a set of user-centred metrics which Google uses to quantify key aspects of the user experience in the real world.
 What does that mean?
 It’s all about the user.
 Period.

 The Core Web Vitals measure aspects of web usability including load time, interactivity, and the visual stability of content on the web pages as it loads.
 For example, let’s say you visit a website and accidentally clicked on something because it had jumped down the page or it loaded slower than other areas of the page.
 This would be an experience Google wants to avoid you having.

 As of June 2021, Google has incorporated the Core Web Vitals with existing search signals for page experience, including mobile-friendliness, safe-browsing, HTTPS-security, and intrusive interstitial guidelines.
 The overarching reason for this is so Google can ensure that user experience on both the search engine and the associated websites, is nothing but smooth sailing.
 So, what are the Core Web Vitals, and what should you be focused on?

-Get in touch today, and Loud Mouth Media can ensure you get access to the latest in SEO expertise and best practise.
+Get in touch today, and our award-winning Technical SEO Team can ensure you get access to the latest in SEO expertise and best practise.
 After all, it’s important to reap what you SEO!